SAP/spartacus-docs/_pages/fsa/dynamicforms/core/form-control-dependecies.md

 ## Example and Explanation

-- Form field with name "dependantField" is dependant on form control with name "controlField" and condition for its visibility is that minimum value of "controlField" is 1.
+- Form field with the name "dependantField" is dependant on the form control with name "controlField" and condition for its visibility is that minimum value of "controlField" is 1.
 ```typescript
 {
     "type": "input",